What is knee pain and why does it occur?

 - Chair at the correct height (90° knee angle)

-- Use footrest if necessary
+- Use footrest if needed

 - Regular position changes every 30 minutes

-- Take short walking breaks every hour
+- Incorporate short walking breaks hourly

-- Ergonomic knee pads for kneeling work
+- Ergonomic knee pads for kneeling activities

 Frequently Asked Questions